-In this podcast, Cancer.Net Associate Editor Dr. Norah Lynn Henry discusses several studies presented at the 2019 San Antonio Breast Cancer Symposium, held December tenth through fourteenth in San Antonio, Texas.
+In this podcast, Cancer.Net Associate Editor Dr. Norah Lynn Henry discusses new research presented at the 2020 San Antonio Breast Cancer Symposium, held virtually December eighth through eleventh.
 Dr. Henry is an Associate Professor in the University of Michigan's Division of Hematology/Oncology in the Department of Internal Medicine and is the Breast Oncology Disease Lead at the Rogel Cancer Center.
 View Dr. Henry’s disclosures at Cancer.Net.

 ASCO would like to thank Dr. Henry for discussing this research.

-Well, that's it for this quick summary of this important research from the 2019 San Antonio Breast Cancer Symposium.
+Well, that's it for this quick summary of this important research from the 2020 virtual San Antonio Breast Cancer Symposium.
 Overall, we continue on a fast track in breast cancer with many new and exciting therapies being actively studied and research helping support our patients do better than ever before.
 Stay tuned to Cancer.Net for future updates from upcoming breast cancer conferences.
-Thank you very much.
+Thank you.

 ASCO: Thank you, Dr. Henry.
-Learn more about breast cancer at www.cancer.net/breast.
-And if this podcast was useful, please take a minute to subscribe, rate, and review the show on Apple Podcasts or Google Play.
+You can find more research from recent scientific meetings at www.cancer.net.
+And if this podcast was useful, please take a minute to subscribe, rate, and review the show wherever you listen to podcasts.

 This Cancer.Net podcast is part of the ASCO Podcast Network.
 This collection of 9 programs offers insight into the world of cancer care, covering a range of educational, inspirational, and scientific content.
 You can find all 9 shows, including this one, at podcast.asco.org.

 Cancer.Net is supported by Conquer Cancer, the ASCO Foundation, which funds breakthrough research for every type of cancer, helping patients everywhere.
-To help fund Cancer.Net and programs like it, donate at conquer.org/support.
+To help fund Cancer.Net and programs like it, donate at conquer.org/donate.